-The Firm-wide Risk Executive (FRE) Market Risk and Line of Business (LOB) Chief Risk Officers (CROs) are responsible for managing firm-wide market risk.
-The LOB Market Risk functions are responsible for establishing methodologies and procedures to identify, measure, monitor and control market risk, using information provided by the firm's risk infrastructure.
+In terms of the Firm-wide Market Risk Management Policy framework, the Firm-wide Risk Executive Market Risk (FRE) and Line of Business Chief Risk Officers (LOB CROs) are responsible for establishing an effective market risk organization.
+The FRE and LOB Heads of Market Risk establish a framework to measure, monitor and control market risk.